TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 The ``Demand`` object is passed as an argument.
 In the first line, the ``Query`` object is created.
 All single constraint terms are then collected in the array ``$constraints``.
-The ``$query->logicalAnd(...$constraints)`` instruction brings together these constraint terms if there are more then one, and they are assigned to the ``Query`` object via ``matching()``.
+The ``$query->logicalAnd(...$constraints)`` instruction brings together these constraint terms if there are more than one and they are assigned to the ``Query`` object via ``matching()``.
 With ``return $query->execute();``, the query is executed, and the located ``Offer`` objects are returned to the caller.